Ithar/java-wiremock-server/README.md

 # java-wiremock-server
 An implementation of Wiremock running on a servlet container (Tomcat)

+Note 1: Requires local installation of Tomcat.

-Note 1: In order to access tomcat manager a new user needs to be created.
+Note 2: In order to access tomcat manager a new user needs to be created.
 ```
 <role rolename="manager-gui"/>
 <user username="admin" password="admin" roles="manager-gui"/>